Dicycloverine: Pharmacology

+Pharmacodynamics

-Dicycloverine blocks the action of acetylcholine on cholinergic receptors on smooth muscles in the GI tract, relaxing the smooth muscle.
+Dicycloverine is a selective muscarinic acetylcholine M1 receptor antagonist.
+It blocks the action of acetylcholine on muscarinic receptors on smooth muscles in the gastrointestinal tract, relaxing the smooth muscle.

 History

 Dicycloverine was first synthesized chemically in the United States circa 1945 by scientists at William S. Merrell Company.

 It was first marketed in 1952 for gastrointestinal disorders, including colic in infants.
 The INN name "dicycloverine" was recommended in 1959.
-It was included in the combination drug for morning sickness called Bendectin, along with doxylamine and vitamin B6 which was launched in the US 1956; dicyclomine was removed from the formulation in 1976 after Merrell determined that it added no value.
+It was included in the combination drug for morning sickness called Bendectin, along with doxylamine and vitamin B6 which was launched in the US in 1956; dicycloverine was removed from the formulation in 1976 after Merrell determined that it added no value.
 Bendectin became the subject of many lawsuits due to allegations that it had caused birth defects similar to thalidomide, which Merrell had also marketed in the US and Canada.

-In the mid-1980s several governments restricted its use in infants due to reports of convulsions, difficult breathing, irritability, and restlessness in infants given the drug.
+In the 1980s, several governments restricted its use in infants due to reports of convulsions, difficult breathing, irritability, and restlessness in infants given the drug.

-In 1994 the US Federal Trade Commission ordered Marion Merrell Dow, which had recently acquired Rugby Darby, the only generic manufacturer of dicycloverine in the US, to promise to grant licenses to its intellectual property on the drug to any company that wanted it, based on antitrust concerns.
-The US market for the drug at that time was around $8 million; Dow had 60% of it and Rugby had 40%.
+In 1994, the US Federal Trade Commission ordered Marion Merrell Dow, which had acquired Rugby Darby—the only generic manufacturer of dicycloverine in the US—to promise to grant licenses to its intellectual property on the drug to any company that wanted it, based on antitrust concerns.
+The US market for the medication at that time was around $8 million; Dow had 60% of it and Rugby had 40%.
 The next year, Hoechst Marion Roussel, which by that time had acquired the business, granted a license to Endo Pharmaceuticals.
-By 2000 several other generic competitors had started selling the drug.
+By 2000 several other generic competitors had started selling the medication.
 The case was part of the reshaping of the US pharmaceutical market that occurred in the 1990s, to favor generic entry.

 Society and culture

-Although rarely, there have been reports of dicycloverine abuse.
-Dicycloverine is an antagonist at sigma-1 and 5-HT2A receptor sites, though its affinities for these targets are roughly one-fifth to one-tenth as strong as its affinities for CHRM1 and CHRM4 (its clinical targets).
-It is also a relatively non-polar tertiary amine, able to cross the blood-brain barrier, leading to delirium at high concentrations.
+Rarely, there have been reports of dicycloverine abuse.
+Dicycloverine is an antagonist at σ1 and 5-HT2A receptor sites, though its affinities for these targets are roughly one-fifth to one-tenth as strong as its affinities for CHRM1 and CHRM4 (its clinical targets).
+It is also a relatively non-polar tertiary amine, able to cross the blood–brain barrier, leading to delirium at high concentrations.